Information Theory – Shake That Tree!

-There is complexity within noise, a process that operates alongside entropy, that produces new information… otherwise the universe would have shown signs of entropic degradation, become simpler instead of more complex through time.
-Part of this complexity is a universal formative and self-correcting pattern which directs how any process executes its function, and this pattern Shannon defined as a reality check.
+Shannon’s complexity within noise was a major discovery, of a process that operates opposite entropy, that produces new information… otherwise the universe would have shown signs of entropic degradation, become simpler instead of more complex through time.
+Part of this complexity is redundancy, a self-correcting strategy that Shannon defined as a reality check.

-We see this in art when Jerry Saltz says that “artists are de-skilling like crazy” and Benjamin Buchloh says that skill is not required in art.
-Anyone can make a claim but is it true?
-A reality check will answers Jerry that no amount of de-skilling will bring about the golden age of the simple mind; those lacking skill will never do better than an experienced professional.
-Benjamin Buchloh need to brush up his etymology because the word “art” itself means skill; the art of cuisine, the art of conversation.
-We look for skill in everything we acquire; a lack of skill means an inferior product.
+We see entropy, this tendency towards chaos and disorder, when Jerry Saltz writes and Benjamin Buchloh says that skill is not required in art.
+A reality check will answers Jerry that no amount of de-skilling will bring about the golden age of the simple mind; those lacking skill will never do better than an experienced professional who has acquired mastery of their field.
+What is done without skill is badly made, an inferior product.
+Benjamin Buchloh need to brush up on his etymology because the word “art” itself means skill as in the art of writing, the art of conversation, the art of cuisine.

 Information theory tells us that knowledge needs constant verification, correction, adaptation.
-The art world has neglected these lessons and it is now time that we verify our assumptions, instead of accepting the lazy thinking of the last four or five decades.
+The art world has neglected these lessons and it is now time that we verify our assumptions, shake off the lazy thinking of recent decades, shake that tree.

 Volume 34 no 4 March/April 2020 p 18